Name Teardown: Why Sonos Is a Perfect Brand Name

 - Amazon: /æ/ to /ə/ to /ɒ/ (front to mid to back)

-Sonos maintains vowel consistency, which contributes to its smooth, unified sound profile.
-The name doesn't take you on a phonetic journey — it keeps you in one comfortable acoustic space.
+Sonos maintains vowel consistency.
+The name doesn't pull you around phonetically.
+It keeps you in one comfortable acoustic space.

 - German: Clear pronunciation, no problematic phonemes